D-Robotics/rdk_model_zoo/demos/classification/EdgeNeXt/README.md

 2. Single-threaded delay is the ideal situation for single frame, single-threaded, and single-BPU core delay, and BPU inference for a task.
 3. The frame rate of a 4-thread project is when 4 threads simultaneously send tasks to a dual-core BPU.
 In a typical project, 4 threads can control the single frame delay to be small, while consuming all BPUs to 100%, achieving a good balance between throughput (FPS) and frame delay.
 4. The maximum frame rate of 8 threads is for 8 threads to simultaneously load tasks into the dual-core BPU of X3.
 The purpose is to test the maximum performance of the BPU.
 Generally, 4 cores are already full.
 If 8 threads are much better than 4 threads, it indicates that the model structure needs to improve the "calculation/memory access" ratio or optimize the DDR bandwidth when compiling.
-5. Floating-point/fixed-point mAP: Floating-point accuracy uses the inference Confidence Level of onnx before the model is quantized, while quantized accuracy is the Confidence Level of the actual inference of the model after quantization.
+5. Floating-point/fixed-point precision: Floating-point accuracy uses the inference Confidence Level of onnx before the model is quantized, while quantized accuracy is the Confidence Level of the actual inference of the model after quantization.

 ## 3. Model download